 “In the past, Virgin’s IT stack was Microsoft-based because it was the easy choice….
 To get Virgin America executives to allow us to migrate to open source, I didn’t run around wearing an ‘I Love Penguins’ shirt, I built the business case based on TCO of open source vs. proprietary software.” – Ravi Simhambhatla, CIO, Virgin America

 Want to get your bosses to understand why you want to use more open source?
 Don’t speak geek, speak their language.
 Show them how open source costs, even when incorporating consulting, implementation, training, and maintenance – are lower than the equivalent proprietary software.
-See our Total Cost of Ownership white paper for formulas on how to calculate this.

 “You have to be responsive to your community – the cous-cous eating hippies on the Internet.” – Audience participant